-It is the ideal career for those who have a deep interest in sports science and are responsible, considerate, and skilled at inspiring individuals and teams.
+It is the ideal career for those with a deep interest in sports science who are responsible, considerate, and skilled at inspiring individuals and teams.

-In this blog, you will learn the sports coach's responsibilities, qualifications, state certification, the application procedure, and steps to becoming a sports coach in Australia.
+In this blog, you will learn the sports coach's responsibilities, qualifications, online courses, degrees, state certification, the application procedure, and steps to becoming a sports coach in Australia.

 1. Who Are Sports Coaches?